comunica/Article-ISWC2023-SolidQuery/content/approach.md

 but falls back to [query-based seed URIs](cite:cites squin) if no seeds were provided.
 This fallback considers all URIs within the query as seed URIs.

-Hence, our implementation can query over one or more Solid data vaults.
+As a result, our implementation can query over one or more Solid data vaults.
 This also includes the ability to perform authenticated to documents within vaults behind access control.
-To ensure that common HTTP errors that may occur during link traversal don't terminate the query execution process, we enable a default _lenient_ mode, which ignores dereference responses with HTTP status code in ranges 400 and 500.
+To ensure that common HTTP errors that may occur during link traversal do not terminate the query execution process, we enable a default _lenient_ mode, which ignores dereferenced responses with HTTP status code in ranges `400` and `500`.

+<span class="comment" data-author="RV">The last 2 paragraphs read too much as advertising; not that I mind advertising, but in that it's not clear where it is going for me / why we are stating it.
+We seem to be working towards multiple vaults, but that link is not explicit.
+Can we perhaps start the penultimate paragraph with <q>in order to query across multiple vaults</q> or <q>in order to whatever</q> such that the _why_ becomes clear?</span>